Hit game Minecraft to stay private

 "The numbers were going down slightly before Christmas, and we were wondering, oh, has it peaked?
 Then Christmas hit and there was a massive surge," he said.

-Investors would love to get their hands on Mojang, which last year had a 1.5 billion crown ($232 million) turnover, most of which was straight profit.
+Investors would love to get their hands on Mojang, which last year had a 1.5 billion crown turnover, most of which was straight profit.

 Sean Parker, Napster co-founder and one of Facebook's earliest investors, tried to convince the founders to let him in, flying the three on his private jet to London for a party.